NPIN Funding Feed

 you have chosen a news reader, you can subscribe to the feed in various ways,

-including dragging the URL of the feeds shown below into your news reader or
+including dragging the feed URL shown below into your news reader or

 cutting and pasting the same URL into your news reader.